port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/cloud-providers/aws/examples/mapping_extra_resources.md

 ## Mapping the resource to Port

-After you've found the resource in the [AWS CloudControlAPI Docs](https://docs.aws.amazon.com/cloudcontrolapi/latest/userguide/supported-resources.html), you can map it to Port by following these steps:
+After you've found the resource in the [AWS Cloud Control API Docs](https://docs.aws.amazon.com/cloudcontrolapi/latest/userguide/supported-resources.html), you can map it to Port by following these steps:

 ### Compute Resources Blueprint Example